Skip to main content

 1

-Understand the concept of mitochondrial bottleneck: During oogenesis, the number of mitochondria in the developing oocyte is reduced, creating a bottleneck effect.
-This means that only a small subset of the mother's mitochondria are passed on to the offspring.
+Recognize the mitochondrial bottleneck: During oogenesis (egg development), the number of mitochondria in the developing ovum is reduced significantly, creating a bottleneck.
+This means that only a small subset of the mother's mitochondria are passed on to the egg, which can lead to variability in the proportion of mutant and wild-type mitochondria in the offspring.

 Video duration: